insightfuls/minimalist-async-di/README.md

 * `promise`: The dependency is received asynchronously, so you can begin other processing while waiting for it to arrive.
 * `promiser`: You only call the factory *if* you need to use the dependency.
 If you don't need it, it is never retrieved (perhaps never even created) so it can be used for dependencies which might not be needed in practice.
 * `promiser`: You only call the factory *when* you need to use the dependency.
 This gives you a tool to use to avoid cyclic dependencies (which, as much as we try to avoid them, sometimes do seem like the right solution).
-As long as there is a `promiser` somewhere in the cycle, and the `promiser` isn't called as part of creating the bean (but deferred until it is needs to be used), the beans will be able to be created.
+As long as there is a `promiser` somewhere in the cycle, and the `promiser` isn't called as part of creating the bean (but deferred until it needs to be used), the beans will be able to be created.

 This `Pudding` class uses both kinds of asynchronous injection.
 It receives the mixture asynchronously so that the oven can be preheated while the mixture is being prepared, and it only gets meringue if the user actually wants it (calls the `topWithMeringue()` method).